goeiebook/creativelab/narrative.md

 ---

 I'd been in the coffee shop for an hour, and decorum suggested it was time to leave.
 Time to walk to another shop.
 The route goes through a park.
 Spring was near.
 Two kids were throwing a boomerang.
 Clearly they did not know what they were doing.
 "This thing sucks!" said one.
 I approached them and said "Could I show you how to throw that?"
 They handed it over.
-I said something about not having thrown a boomerang in a long time.
-Then I threw it.
+After daying something about not having thrown a boomerang in a long time, I threw it.
 It went in a perfect arc, and I caught it.
 I'd never caught a boomerang before.
 "Wow!" said the kids.
 I handed the boomerang back, "Now you try."
 The kid copied my technique and it flew out in a wide arc, curved up, around --- and then got stuck in a tree.

 ---